lucascaton/vimfiles/README.md

 # Vimfiles by Lucas Caton

 **Vimfiles** are configuration files for the Vim editor.
-It includes editor preferences, colorscheme and font definitions, plugins, custom functions and more.
+It includes editor preferences, colorscheme, font definitions, plugins, custom functions and more.

 **This project is my personal Vimfiles**.
 Feel free to send me suggestions through the [issues page](https://github.com/lucascaton/vimfiles/issues/new) or to send me improvements through the [Pull Requests page](https://github.com/lucascaton/vimfiles/pulls).